flutils/frontline-registry-cleaner/README.md

 2. Make the changes you want/need
 3. Commit your local repo and push to your remote repository
 4. Create a PR to bring the new changes into our master branch

-Anyone is welcome to contribute whatever they wish.

-As the product has been discontinued for some time, we are no longer actively developing it.

 ---